 Please note that students will be responsible for paying any professional membership or other administrative fees, if they choose to register with a professional body.

-With regards to text books, the University provides students who enrol with a reading list for each module and you will find that our extensive library holds some of the suggested books or electronic versions of the core texts that you are required to read.
+The University provides students who enrol with a reading list for each module and you will find that our extensive library holds some of the suggested books or electronic versions of the core text books that you are required to read.
 However, not enough copies are available to all students and you may prefer to purchase your own books and you will be responsible for this cost.
 Printing may also be required.

-Applicants from all backgrounds are welcome to apply to be considered for the programme.
-The programme is open to those students with both relevant and non-relevant undergraduate degrees.
-All applicants must be approved on an individual basis by the programme leader (if necessary followed by an interview).
+Applicants from all backgrounds are welcome to apply to be considered for the programme on an individual basis (subject to approval by the programme leader, if necessary followed by an interview).

 International Students will require English Language at IELTS band 6.0 with no less than 6.0 in each element, or equivalent http://www.lincoln.ac.uk/englishrequirements.

-The University of Lincoln offers international students (non EU/UK) who do not meet the direct entry requirements for a postgraduate degree course the option of completing a pre-master's programme at the University’s International Study Centre.>
+The University of Lincoln offers international students (non EU/UK) who do not meet the direct entry requirements for a postgraduate degree course the option of completing a specialist Pre-sessional English and Academic Study Skills (PEASS) course at the University’s English Language Centre.

 Throughout this degree, students may receive tuition from professors, senior lecturers, lecturers, researchers, practitioners, visiting experts or technicians, and they may also be supported in their learning by other students.